The volume-preserving Willmore flow: Preliminaries

 where $g^{ij}\defeq \left(g_{ij}\right)^{-1}$. {Note that $g$, $A$ and $A^0$ are scalar valued $2\choose 0$-tensors.} Moreover, for any vector field $X$ along $f$, we have the tangential and normal projections

-{The Levi-Civita connection $\nabla=\nabla_f$ induced by $g$ extends uniquely to a connection on tensors, which we also denote by $\nabla$.
-For a basis $\{e_1, e_2\}$ of the tangent space, the Mainardi--Codazzi equations then yield}
+The Levi-Civita connection $\nabla=\nabla_f$ induced by $g$ extends uniquely to a connection on tensors, which we also denote by $\nabla$.
+For an orthonormal basis $\{e_1, e_2\}$ of the tangent space, the Codazzi--Mainardi equations then yield

-The \emph{Laplace--Beltrami operator} on $(\Sigma, f^*\langle\cdot, \cdot\rangle)$ is given by
+The \emph{Laplace--Beltrami operator} on $(\Sigma, g)$ is given by

-{For a $2\choose 0$- tensor $T_{ij}$, its tensor norm is $\abs{T}^2 \defeq g^{ij}g^{k\ell} A_{ik}A_{j\ell}$ and hence we get
+For a $2\choose 0$- tensor $T_{ij}$, its tensor norm is $\abs{T}^2 \defeq g^{ij}g^{k\ell} T_{ik}T_{j\ell}$ and hence we get

 Consequently, using \eqref{eq:WvstildeW}, we find